Alpamare Scarborough

-Alpamare is a water park in Scarborough, England.
+Alpamare is an indoor water park in Scarborough, England, UK.
+The park features 4 water slides and a spa named Wellness at Alpamare.
+It opened in 2016 and was acquired by Gordon Gibb, owner of Flamingo Land, in 2024.

 History

 Planning permission for the park was granted in 2012 as part of a development called The Sands located in Scarborough's North Bay.
 In July 2016 it was announced that the park would be opening on 28 July, however, the opening was delayed.
 It instead opened on 30 July 2016.
-A spa opened in 2019.
+The Wellness at Alpamare spa opened in 2019.

+The water park closed temporarily in October 2023 and two months later was taken over by North Yorkshire Council after the operator Benchmark Leisure Ltd went into administration.
+It was announced on 22nd May 2024 that Gordon Gibb, owner of the Flamingo Land theme park, had taken over the park and it reopened on 24th July 2024.

 Facilities

-The park contains four slides, an indoor wave pool, two outdoor pools, a restaurant and bar, and a spa.
+The park contains four waterslides, an indoor wave pool, two outdoor pools, a restaurant and bar, and a spa named Wellness at Alpamare.